 The Bachelor of Applied Science (BAS) degree is designed for students who complete the cooperative Associate of Applied Science (AAS) degree with VSU and a Georgia technical college, a cooperative Associate of Applied Science (AAS) degree through another cooperative arrangement (college/technical college) within the state of Georgia, or an Associate of Applied Technology (AAT) degree from a Georgia technical college.
-Upon completion of the associate degree and admission into the BAS program, the students will be granted 36 semester hours of credit by VSU, which will be counted toward the BAS degree requirements.
+Upon completion of the associate degree and admission into the BAS program, students will be granted 36 semester hours of credit by VSU, which will be counted toward the BAS degree requirements.

-- 1. Students will demonstrate an acceptable level of competency in job skills. - 2.
-Students will demonstrate career planning skills. - 3.
-Students will demonstrate knowledge of change management principles in the work environment.
+- Program graduates will demonstrate an acceptable level of competency in job skills. - 2.
+Program graduates will demonstrate career planning skills. - 3.
+Program graduates will demonstrate knowledge of change management principles in the work environment.

-Requirements for the Bachelor of Applied Science Degree with a Major in Technical Studies
+Requirements for the Bachelor of Applied Science Degree with a Major in Technical Studies total of 36 hours credit for technical program.

 Core Areas A-E (See VSU Core Curriculum) Area F Requirements Completion of an approved technical college program which is one calendar year or longer in length.
-Major Course Requirements 60 hours ACED 2400, ACED 4550, ACED 4810, PSYC 380012 hours SOCI 4200, MGNT 3250, MKTG 3050 9 hours ACED 3400, ACED 3700, ACED 4300, ACED 4310 12 hours Guided Electives - Upper Division Supporting Courses Completion of approved technical college program which is one calendar year or longer in length.
-Combined with Area F for a total of 36 hours credit for technical program.
+Major Course Requirements ACED 2400, ACED 4550, ACED 4810, PSYC 380012 hours SOCI 4200, MGNT 3250, MKTG 3050 ACED 3400, ACED 3700, ACED 4300, ACED 431012 hours Guided Electives - Upper Division Supporting Courses Completion of approved technical college program which is one calendar year or longer in length.
+Combined with Area F for a